Sleep Apnea Treatment in Cullman

 Complimentary Sleep Apnea Consultation

-If you are having trouble with sleep apnea or snoring, come in and find out if Oral Appliance Therapy may be right for you.
+If you are having trouble with sleep apnea or snoring, come in and find out how Dr. Bartlett may be able to help you with an oral appliance that eliminates the need for more invasive treatment.
+She will coordinate with a qualified medical doctor regarding your treatment.
 You will receive:

 Sleep apnea is a serious sleep disorder whereby a person’s breathing is constantly interrupted during their sleep.
 Obstructive sleep apnea is the most common form of sleep apnea and occurs because the airways are periodically blocked (obstructed) when the muscles in the back of the throat relax too much during sleep, causing the lower jaw to fall backward.